Developing good habits helps us focus on things that need our attention most.

 If you don’t have an emergency fund, your life is a high-wire act with no safety net.
 Emergencies are inevitable.
 Life is full of them.

-Build a better habit: Make a commitment to the change you want.
-Write it down and put it where you’ll see it and reinforce your resolve.
-Keep the change at the forefront of your mind and tell yourself continually: “I can do this.”
+Build a better habit: Make a commitment to change.
+Write down your pledge and put it where you’ll see it.
+This will allow it to reinforce your resolve.

 9. Buying retail

 Paying retail markup is like setting a match to a pile of cash.
-Smart buyers find ways to avoid it.
+Smart buyers find ways to avoid doing that.

-Build a better habit: Get out of your comfort zone.
-If you feel pressure to keep up with your friends or neighbors, ask yourself what that’s costing you.
-Stay out of malls and brand-name stores except for researching products.
+Build a better habit: If you feel pressured to keep up with your friends or neighbors, ask yourself what that’s costing you.
+Stay out of malls and brand-name stores except when researching products.
 Read up on prices online so you know a good price when you see it.

 10. Using shopping as entertainment

-You know people with compulsive shopping habits.
-Maybe you are one.
-Spending creates a high that’s addictive and can severely damage your budget and the financial security of your family.
-But even if you don’t miss the money, the inability to stop can eat away at you.
+Perhaps you know people with compulsive shopping habits.
+Maybe you are one of them.
+Spending creates a high that’s addictive, severely damaging your budget and the financial security of your family.